On generating series of finitely presented operads: Operads and trees

 \subsection{Monomial operads and Gr\"obner bases}

-Let $\Upsilon$ be the set of {\em generators} of a non-symmetric or shuffle operad $\p$, that is, each element of $\p$ is a linear combination of compositions of elements of $\Upsilon$ with each other and the identity operator.
-Each space $\p(n)$ of $n$-ary operations has a natural structure of the quotient of the component $\f(\Upsilon)(n)$ of the (non-symmetric or symmetric) free operad $\f(\Upsilon)$ by some vector space $C(n)$.
+Let $\Upsilon$ be the set of {\em generators} of a non-symmetric or shuffle operad $\p$, that is, each element of $\p$ is a linear combination of compositions of elements of $\Upsilon$ with eachother.
+Each space $\p(n)$ of $n$-ary operations has a natural structure of a quotient of the component $\f(\Upsilon)(n)$ of the (non-symmetric or symmetric) free operad $\f(\Upsilon)$ by some vector space $C(n)$.
 Then the suboperad $C=\cup_{n\ge 1}C(n)$ in $\f(\Upsilon)$, being a kernel of the natural surjection $\f(\Upsilon) \to \p $, forms an ideal in $\f(\Upsilon)$ called the {\em ideal of relations} of $\p$.
 The operad $\p$ is called {\em monomial} if each vector space $C(n)$ is spanned by monomials (non-symmetric or shuffle, according to the type of the operad $\p$).
 In this case, the ideal $C$ is called monomial as well.
 For a monomial operad $\p$, all monomials which do {\em not} belong to $C(n)$ form a linear basis of $\p(n)$ for each $n$.

 Given an order on monomials compatible with compositions (for the discussion on admissible orderings, see~\cite[\S3.2]{dk}), one can define a {\em leading monomial} for each element of the free operad.
 For the ideal $C$ of the relations of an operad $\p$ as above, let $\widehat C$ be the span of the leading monomials of all its elements.
 Then $\widehat C$ is a monomial ideal such that the monomial basis of the quotient operad $\widehat \p = \f(\Upsilon)/\widehat C $ is also a basis of $\p$ (if one identifies the monomials in $\f(\Upsilon)$ with their images in $\p$).
 For instance, the dimensions of the corresponding components of $\p$ and $\widehat \p$ are the same, so that these two operads have the same generating series.
 A {\em Gr\"obner basis} of the ideal $C$ is a set of elements of $C$ such that their leading monomials generate the monomial ideal $\widehat C$~\cite[\S3.5]{dk}.
-Gr\"obner bases gives a way to construct the monomial operad $\widehat \p$ starting from $\p$.
-This leads to a linear basis of $\p$ and to the dimensions of its components.
+Gr\"obner basis gives a way to construct the monomial operad $\widehat \p$ starting from $\p$.
+The operad $\widehat \p$ is called the \emph{monomial replacement} of $\p$ and has the same generating series of dimensions as $\p$.